tematikkp/tematikkp/README.md

 Hello there.
 Welcome to my user page.

-I never knew that {username}/{username} repository will create your own personal customizable area using README.md.
+I am so sorry that I'm quitting w, due to recent conditions.

 # Details
 Joined: July 19, 2022